ibm-early-programs/node-red-contrib-watson-machine-learning/README.md

 ````
 msg.payload = [[16.4, 48.3, 30, 75.4, 28.9, 20]];
 ````
-To run a prediction for multiple set of values/
+To run a prediction for multiple set of values
 ````
 msg.payload = [[16.4, 48.3, 30, 75.4, 28.9, 20], [13.4, 38.3, 30, 75.4, 18.9, 25]];
 ````